 In this case, there may not be much you can do to prevent the memory and urge to leave.
 However, you can have access control systems, a wander management system, video surveillance, and more in place to make sure residents cannot wander outside of the facility.

+This is why you need wander management and access control systems that work together to protect residents.
 With emergency alerts through a nurse call system, you can make sure someone is able to intercept the resident, soothe them, and redirect them in a safe way.

 4. Wandering in Search of a Quieter Environment